-Bundles are a superb way of promoting a range of products, increasing your average order value and helping you stand out from competitors.
+Bundles are a superb way of promoting a range of products, increasing your average order value, and helping you stand out from competitors.

 By linking several complementary products into a single package, you’re making the shopping experience easier for your customers.
 And since you’re including a range of products, you have more flexibility in offering discounts and savings.

 Using bundles effectively can help you improve your margins while also providing greater value for money for your customers.
-And because you’re promoting a unique offer with your custom bundle, they won’t be able to compare price with your competitors.
+And because you’re promoting a unique offer with your custom bundle, they won’t be able to compare prices with your competitors.

-Many ecommerce sellers shy away from creating bundles because it can be difficult to control the logistics with regards to inventory and stock management.
+Many ecommerce sellers shy away from creating bundles because it can be difficult to control the logistics with regard to inventory and stock management.
 If you’ve got different products in different bundles, keeping track can be a nightmare.

-But ChannelGrabber’s multichannel ecommerce software for Amazon, eBay, and webstores helps you solve that problem as it allows you to easily link products based on their SKU number.
+But ChannelGrabber’s multichannel ecommerce software for Amazon, eBay, and websites helps you solve that problem as it allows you to easily link products based on their SKU number.
 This way, all stock levels are synced automatically, whether a product is bought individually or as part of a bundle.